emiloberg/Liferay-Instant-Deploy-Theme-Changes-Gulp-Script/README.md

 * `themeSource` - your theme root folder, most likely what you have version controlled.
 * `partialsSource` - the path to your [scss partials](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#partials).

 In both cases you want to define a Glob using the [minimatch syntax](https://github.com/isaacs/minimatch).
-Like this:

-	// Common used syntax:
+Common used syntax:

-	// *  - matches any characters but slash (/).
+	*  - matches any characters but slash (/).
-	// ** - matches any characters including slash (/).
+	** - matches any characters including slash (/).
 Meaning, recursively include subfolder(s), if any.

-	// Matching all files in webapp its subdirectories.
+Example: Matching all files in webapp its subdirectories.

 	themeSource: '/code/my-project/my-theme/src/main/webapp/**'

-	// Matching all files begining with an underscore (_) and ending with .scss
-	// in a subdirectory to partials.
+Example: Matching all files begining with an underscore (_) and ending with .scss, in a subdirectory to partials.

 	partialsSource: '/code/my-project/my-theme/src/main/webapp/css/partials/**/_*.scss'

 Then you need to configure: